Fried Stuffed Squash Blossoms

 As you’re preparing, make sure the bottom, dark green stem is removed as this can be course and tough to chew.
 You can leave a little bit of the stem to help with frying, though as that is also fine to eat!

 Squash / Zucchini Blossoms: The star of this recipe are these blossoms!
 Not only are they stunning but they taste delicious.
+Stuffing them with ricotta is just a dream!

 Kosher salt and black pepper: seasoning throughout in this recipe (and all recipes!) is key!

 Vegetable oil: for frying, you can also use alternatives like avocado or grape seed oil, any neutral oil will do.
+I wouldn’t recommend something like an olive oil to fry in this!

 How To Make Your Stuffed Blossoms